Six Hundred Sixty Six Bottles of Blood on the Wall: The Loop

 I do it when I write too, which is unforgivable.

-Oh shit, I’m in a groove, I just wrote a fucking awesome scene, and instead of using that momentum to drive the next scene, let me pause and check my email to see if anyone told me that my last story sucked.
+Oh wow, I’m in a groove, I just wrote an awesome scene, and instead of using that momentum to drive the next scene, let me pause and check my email to see if anyone told me that my last story sucked.
 Or rarely, that it is good enough to find a home in their book.

 The Loop isn’t just your email.
 If you’re anything like me, and I swear to God I’ll break this habit in the next month, you post about your writing to Facebook.
 Good for you.
 You should.
 Post it and move on.

 Oh….what?
 You want to know what people think about it?
 Fine.
 You better check.
 Nothing?
 Ok.
 While you were checking that maybe you got an email?
 Nope.
 Ok, maybe someone Tweeted you?
 Nope.
-Shit it’s been almost a minute, let’s head back to Facebook and start again.
+It’s been almost a minute, let’s head back to Facebook and start again.

 Social media is so fluid and updates so fast that you can literally get something up to the second.
 Avoid this notion at all costs.
 This is the trap that I’ve fallen into and it doesn’t affect just my writing time, but everything else.
 Your likes and comments and responses will be there when you get a chance to check them.
 Don’t build your life around it.
 This is something that’s hurt me for a long time and I’ve finally realized it and I’m fighting it.
 I hope it doesn’t happen to you.